Editor’s note: We’ve renamed our product suite. The VMR is now referred to as Solace PubSub+. See our products page for more information.

 Today we’re introducing Release 7.2 of the VMR.
 It’s a big step forward for the VMR in features, performance, and scaling.

 One of our major goals for this new version of the VMR was to rev up performance.
 With R7.2, our benchmarks indicate that the VMR is two to five times faster than the other commonly used software message brokers.
 We’ve tested it under a wide range of conditions including diverse message sizes and distribution patterns.
-You can find all of our latest performance numbers here.
 We invite you to test it for yourself and let us know what you find.
 We think you’ll agree that the new VMR screams for all kinds of workloads.

 We also know that for many of our customers, it is important that their applications work exactly the same whether they are connecting to a VMR or to a Solace messaging appliance.
 To that end, we’ve added a bunch of features to Release 7.2 VMR that were previously only available on the appliance, including support for: